NotHarshhaa/DevOps-Tool-Installer/README.md

   - Support for multiple Linux distributions: Ubuntu/Debian, CentOS/RHEL, Fedora.
   - Support for Windows operating systems.
   - Choose which tools to install or uninstall from a list of available options.
-  - New additional features:
+  - **New Features**:
-    - Support for different Linux distributions and Windows versions.
+    - Enhanced support for different Linux distributions and Windows versions.
-    - Let users decide on which OS they are using and want to install or uninstall tools on.
+    - Users can select their OS before installing or uninstalling tools, streamlining the process.

 ## DevOps Tools Included